The Outfit Finder on how she makes money Instagramming Love Island clothes

 I will continue to find outfits that are sent to me through direct messages on Instagram.

 There are so many reality stars and celebrities, so I don't think I'll run out of outfits to find.

 There was one particularly exciting development that she was planning:

 I'm also working on a men's outfit finder, so I'll have double the work!

-How to get Love Island looks on a budget
+How to get Love Island outfits on a budget

 You might think people in the limelight all wear clothes with terrifying price tags – but that's not always the case, as The Outfit Finder shows.
-The chances are, you're already shopping at the same places as a lot of the people you see on TV.
+The chances are, you're already shopping at the same fashion stores as a lot of the people you see on TV.